ewlsgus/jabberwocky/install/Longleaf.md

 conda install -y --strict-channel-priority -c https://conda.ovito.org -c conda-forge ovito=3.7.2 freud gsd shapely matplotlib xvfbwrapper
 ```

 Note the version specification for OVITO.
-As of early April of 2022, OVITO V3.7.2 is compatible with other packages while V3.7.3 will conflict with others and won't function correctly even though it will install.
-If you encounter a problem running OVITO scripts, try different ovito versions.
+If you don't, conda will automatically choose a lower version of OVITO, which has problems with the available and installed libraries on the cluster.
+From my experience, OVITO is the most finicky package to work with, so I recommend priortizing it if you plan to use it.

 Again, here you may get an output regarding